bcgov/NotifyBC/docs/docs/config/cronJobs.md

 - _expiredInAppNotificationRetentionDays_: the retention days of expired inApp notifications
 - _nonConfirmedSubscriptionRetentionDays_: the retention days of non-confirmed subscriptions, i.e. all unconfirmed and deleted subscriptions
 - _deletedBounceRetentionDays_: the retention days of deleted notification bounces
+- expiredAccessTokenRetentionDays: the retention days of expired access tokens
 - _defaultRetentionDays_: if any of the above retention day config item is omitted, default retention days is used as fall back.

 To change a config item, set the config item in file _/src/config.local.js_.
 For example, to run cron jobs at 2am daily, add following object to _/src/config.local.js_